San Antonio Traumatic Brain Injury Lawyers

 - A greater chance of a substance or alcohol abuse problem

 If you or a loved one have suffered a TBI, there is more than a 50 percent chance that you will suffer from at least one of the consequences on the list above.
-TBIs may even cause deaths, as 64,000 Americans die yearly from brain injuries.
+TBIs may even cause deaths, as 64,000 Americans die yearly from a brain injury.
 In many car accidents, a TBI is the cause of death.
 Although older adults are the most likely to suffer a TBI because they have the highest rate of falling, children may also be particularly susceptible because of the impact of an injury on a developing brain.